fabaff/set-bridge/README.md

 5. Start collecting data on **br0**.

 ## License
-`set-bridge` licensed under MIT, for more details check LICENSE.
+`set-bridge` is licensed under MIT, for more details check LICENSE.